-A judge recently ruled to allow the AMNH to expand its footprint with the construction of the Richard Gilder Center.
-But as of December 18th , the attorney for the Community United to Protect Theodore Roosevelt Park, Michael Hiller, won a “Stay Pending Appeal”.
-This will prevent the AMNH from doing any work that would adversely impact green space until the groups appeal is heard.
+On February 5th, the courts issued a decision to allow the construction of the Richard Gilder Center to proceed.
+This follows a recent setback, in which the attorney for the Community United to Protect Theodore Roosevelt Park, Michael Hiller, won a “Stay Pending Appeal”.
+This had temporarily prevented the AMNH from doing any work that would adversely impact green space until the groups appeal was heard.

 The museum’s opponents have claimed the expansion would be bad and potentially dangerous for the community.
 They also claimed that that the museum’s lease, originally signed in 1877, gives them no right to expand into the park.

 If you’re still not sure where you stand on the AMNH expansion, but want to stand somewhere …

 Here is a simplified list of arguments this organization has made against the AMNH expansion:

 - reduced green space